nsaunders/css-hooks-basic/README.md

 ### Option 2: Case by case

-Alternatively, you can choose to use the basic API on a case-by-case basis.
+Alternatively, you can use the basic API on a case-by-case basis.
 This allows you to mix basic and advanced styling conditions according to your needs.

 In a component module, simply import `css` from your CSS module and the `basic` function from css-hooks-basic; and then use them together to style your